Image resizing and cropping

 Example 2: Scale down and fill an area defined by aspect ratio and height

-Scale down the models
+Scale down the camera

 image to fill a 200-pixel square defined by aspect ratio and height: